Lily-La-Day/project-four/readme.md

 I did not use a CSS framework and I think this was a mistake.
 In future I will consider these things more carefully.

+## Wins

-At the outset of this project I decided that my ultimate priority was to challenge myself and to really put into practice as many of the skills I had developed during the course as possible.
+At the outset of this project I decided that my intention was to challenge myself and to really put into practice as many of the skills I had developed during the course as possible.

-I am very happy with what I managed to achieve within a week, my priority, as always, was to learn and to focus on learning the things that  will be of most value to me going forward.
+I am very happy with what I managed to achieve within a week, I really pushed myself both in the design of my back-end and the relationships between my models and also when it came to adding functionality to front-end.
+I am pleased that I was successful in incorporating the Words API in the way that envisioned.
+My priority, as always, was to learn and to focus on learning the things that  will be of most value to me going forward.
 Looking back, I am extremely glad that I did not choose an easier option.